Possession of Marijuana Overview

 For students who are in school working towards a future career, keeping a clean criminal record is often their biggest concern.
 Currently, a misdemeanor conviction in Pennsylvania creates, in effect, a permanent criminal record.
 Expungement of a misdemeanor is not available until an individual is 70 years of age and free of conviction for 10 years, dead for three years, or if the governor grants a pardon.

 If an individual is convicted of a borough ordinance, the person can be eligible to have the record expunged after five years, so long as they have been free from arrest or prosecution during that time.
+A Petition for Expungement will require a filing fee that must be paid to the Centre County Prothonotary’s office.
+Ten years after the conviction of the borough ordinance, however, the record will be automatically sealed through a limited access order at no cost to the individual, so long as all the court ordered fines and costs have been paid.

 - Penn State Code of Conduct